infrahq/infra/docs/identity-providers/google.md

 9. Navigate to **IAM & Admin > Service Accounts** click on the service account you just created and navigate to the **KEYS** tab.
     - Click **ADD KEY > Create new key**.
     - Select the **JSON** key type and click **CREATE**.
     - A private key JSON file will automatically download, note the **private_key** in this file.
-This will be the `private-key` in the `providers add` command.
+This will be the `service-account--key` in the `providers add` command.
   ![Service account key](../images/google-setup/connect-users-google-9.png)
 10. You are now finished with configuration in the Google Cloud admin console.
 Open the Google Workspace admin console and navigate to **Security > API Controls > Domain-wide Delegation**.
   ![API controls](../images/google-setup/connect-users-google-10.png)